 The NZ Transport Agency is a Crown entity governed by a statutory board.
+We are responsible to the Minister of Transport.

 We are made up of highly experienced people drawn from an expansive range of skills, including planners and policy analysts, engineers, business advisors, contract specialists, IT, legal, property and financial professionals.